 - APS (Advanced Planning and Scheduling) — synchronous (advanced) production planning.

-- MES (Manufacturing Execution System) is a production processes control system.
+- MES (Manufacturing Execution System) is a production process control system.

-Virtual factory is a network of digital and “smart” factories, which also includes suppliers of materials, components and services.
-A number of automated enterprise management systems are used to manage global supply chains and distributed production assets at such factory.
-With a proper degree of integration, they allow the development and use of a virtual model of all organizational, technological, logistical and other processes that take place not only at the enterprise, but at the level of distributed production assets and global supply chains, up to after-sales service.
+A virtual factory is a network of digital and “smart” factories, which also includes suppliers of materials, components, and services.
+A number of automated enterprise management systems are used to manage global supply chains and distributed production assets at such factories.
+With a proper degree of integration, they allow the development and use of a virtual model of all organizational, technological, logistical, and other processes that take place not only at the enterprise but at the level of distributed production assets and global supply chains, up to after-sales service.

 Basic systems and technologies: